hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/309_074_honoured_madam.md

 Yet it is only through the present state of things that it is possible to proceed to work.
 There is no other way.
-Every one has the power to judge of good end evil, but he is the hero who undaunted by the waves of Samsâra — which is full of errors, delusions, and miseries — with one hand wipes the tears, and with the other, unshaken, shows the path of deliverance.
+Every one has the power to judge of good end evil, but he is the hero who undaunted by the waves of Samsāra — which is full of errors, delusions, and miseries — with one hand wipes the tears, and with the other, unshaken, shows the path of deliverance.
 On the one hand there is the conservative society, like a mass of inert matter; on the other the restless, impatient, fire-darting